buildpacks/rfcs/text/0006-app-layer-metadata-source.md

 # Summary
 [summary]: #summary

-Adds `Config.Labels."io.buildpacks.app.metadata"` property to the manifest to hold app specific metadata.
+Adds `Config.Labels."io.buildpacks.app.source"` property to the manifest to hold app specific source information.

-This RFC further proposes to add a source uri, branch and ref properties to this new app metadata property, `Config.Labels."io.buildpacks.app.metadata".source.uri`, `Config.Labels."io.buildpacks.app.metadata".source.branch` & `Config.Labels."io.buildpacks.app.metadata".source.ref`.
+This RFC further proposes to add type, version and metadata properties to this new app source property.
+* `Config.Labels."io.buildpacks.app.source".type` (the type of the source - e.g. git, svn, image)
+* `Config.Labels."io.buildpacks.app.source".version` (the version of the source - this depends on the source type - e.g commit for git or shasum for images)
+* `Config.Labels."io.buildpacks.app.source".metadata` (additional metadata related to the source - e.g a git source branch and url, an image repository and digest)

 # Motivation
 [motivation]: #motivation

 - **Why should we do this?**
 The provenance of the app should be transparent, and the image should be reproducible.
-Providing metadata about the source uri, branch and ref of the App assists in achieving this.
+Providing information about the source of an App assists in achieving this.

 - **What use cases does it support?**
 ### Case 1